Reynolds number effect on drag reduction in pipe flows by a transverse wall oscillation: Results

 The Fukagata-Iwamoto-Kasagi (FIK) identity relates the wall shear stress to a componentwise contribution of different dynamical effects in a turbulent flow~\citep{fukagata2002contribution}.
 To assess the effect on drag reduction in the current setup, where the wall shear stress is fixed but the volumetric flow rate is allowed to vary, it is more appropriate to express the FIK identity in terms of the bulk mean velocity~\citep{marusic2007laminar, yakeno2014modification}.
 Such an expression for the bulk mean velocity in a pipe flow (expressed in wall units) can be derived as

-where, recall, $r^{\star}=r/R$ is a radial coordinate scaled with the outer units (the reader is referred to the Appendix~\ref{sec:derivation_fik} for the derivation of this equation).
-It is shown in the Appendix~\ref{sec:derivation_fik} that the presence of spanwise wall oscillations does not change this expression, which is valid in both NWO and WWO cases.
+where, recall, $r^{\star}=r/R$ is a radial coordinate scaled with the outer units.
+For the wall-oscillated pipe, the expression~(\ref{eqn:fik0}) is largely unchanged, albeit it is shown in the Appendix~\ref{sec:derivation_fik} that the fluctuating component of a triply-decomposed Reynolds stress, $\av{\upp^+ \vpp^+}$, can be used instead of $\av{\upr^+ \vpr^+}$, yielding

+Appendix~\ref{sec:derivation_fik} additionally shows that the presence of non-zero azimuthal wall velocity boundary conditions does not change the derivation.
 The first term in equation (\ref{eqn:fik}) corresponds to the laminar contribution to the bulk mean velocity (i.e. a contribution from a corresponding parabolic flow profile which were to develop under the same mean pressure gradient in a laminar flow), and the second term corresponds to the turbulent contribution.
 Since laminar contribution scaled with $Re_{\tau}$ is identical between the NWO and WWO cases (the spanwise Stokes' layer due to the transverse wall motion is decoupled from the streamwise boundary layer in a laminar solution~\citep{panton1984incompressible,coxe2022stokes}), we turn our attention to the turbulent contribution, which is the only term responsible for the difference in the bulk mean velocity between the two flows.
 We can represent a turbulent contribution as a limiting value of the cumulative distribution function evaluated at the pipe centerline $r^\star=0$ as:

 with the cumulative distribution function (termed as a ``cumulative turbulent contribution'') defined as shown in Appendix \ref{sec:derivation_fik}:

 With this definition, the value of the cumulative turbulent contribution at the pipe wall is zero, ${\ubulk^{t,cum}}^+ (r^{\star}=1)=0$, consistent with the physical meaning of this term.
 This integral can be written equivalently as a function of the normalized wall normal coordinate $y^{\star} = 1-\rstar$~\citep{fukagata2002contribution} as: